TriLab-bioinf/TriLabs_pipelines/ChIP-Seq/README.md

 # How to run the ChIP-seq pipeline

-**Figure 1:** Schematic representation of the Snakemake RNAseq pipeline
+**Figure 1:** Schematic representation of the Snakemake ChIP-seq pipeline
 ![](ChIP-seq.png)

 ## A. Setup the pipeline for the first time: